 - Cereals, pasta, dairy and other food products fortified with omega-3 fatty acids

-However, similar to supplements, the evidence of heart-healthy benefits from eating these foods isn't as strong as it is from eating fish.
+As with supplements, the heart-healthy benefits from eating these foods doesn't seem to be as strong as it is from eating fish.

-- Oken E. Fish consumption and marine n-3 long-chain polyunsaturated fatty acid supplementation during pregnancy. https://www.uptodate.com/contents/search.
-Accessed Aug.
-19, 2019.
+- Oken E. Fish consumption and marine omega-3 fatty acid supplementation in pregnancy. https://www.uptodate.com/contents/search.
+Accessed March 25, 2022.

-- Questions and answers from the FDA/EPA advice about eating fish for women who are or might become pregnant, breastfeeding mothers, and young children.
-U.S. Food and Drug Administration. https://www.fda.gov/food/consumers/questions-answers-fdaepa-advice-about-eating-fish-women-who-are-or-might-become-pregnant.
-Accessed Aug.
-19, 2019.
+- Questions & answers from the FDA/EPA Advice about eating fish for those who might become or are pregnant or breastfeeding and children ages 1 to 11 years.
+U.S. Food and Drug Administration. https://www.fda.gov/food/consumers/questions-answers-fdaepa-advice-about-eating-fish-those-who-might-become-or-are-pregnant-or.
+Accessed March 25, 2022.

 - Saavedra S, et al. Impact of dietary mercury intake during pregnancy on the health of neonates and children: A systematic review.
 Nutrition Reviews.
 2022; doi:10.1093/nutrit/nuab029.

 - Wang Y, et al. Dietary fish and omega-3 polyunsaturated fatty acids intake and cancer survival: A systematic review and meta-analysis.
 Critical Reviews in Food Science and Nutrition.
 2022; doi:10.1080/10408398.2022.2029826.